 For many reasons, pet turtles should not be released into the wild.
 RATA helps individuals re-home their freshwater, pet turtles.
 As we are not a rescue organization, our primary work is facilitating turtle adoptions.
 Even though we are based in North Carolina's Piedmont region we have worked with families and schools from California to Chicago to New York.

 I thought it was illegal to sell baby turtles, how does this still happen?
 Many stores avoid the 4" shell regulation by 'giving' the turtle to customers with the purchase of a tank.
 If no one purchased these tanks and turtles, stores would no longer sell them.
 A baby turtle starts out the size of a quarter but can end up being as large as a salad plate and live for decades.
-Please do not buy baby turtles at the beach.
+Please do not buy a baby turtle at the beach.

 How can I adopt a turtle?
 Send an email to